microsoft/code-with-engineering-playbook/source-control/git.md

 #### Rebase topic branch before squash merge into master

 [Squash merging](https://docs.microsoft.com/en-us/azure/devops/repos/git/merging-with-squash?view=azure-devops) is a merge option that allows you to condense the Git history of topic branches when you complete a pull request.
-Instead of each commit on `topic` being added to the history of `master`, a squash merge takes all the file changes and adds them to a single new commit on `master`.
+Instead of adding each commit on `topic` to the history of `master`, a squash merge takes all the file changes and adds them to a single new commit on `master`.

 ```bash
           A---B---C topic